dowjones/opensearch-blog/BLOG.md

 <img src="img/tracing_step2.png" align="center">

-As you notice we have agent-gateway architecture for processing our distributed traces.
-Besides high availability, it also allows us to use [Tail Sampling Processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/tailsamplingprocessor/README.md) more organically with this setup.
-Tail Sampling Processor enables us to make more intelligent choices when it comes to sampling ing traces.
+Besides high availability, the agent-gateway architecture, also allows us to use [Tail Sampling Processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/tailsamplingprocessor/README.md) more organically with this setup.
+Tail Sampling Processor enables us to make more intelligent choices when it comes to sampling traces.
 This is especially true for latency measurements, which can only be measured after they’re complete.
 Since the collector sits at the end of the the pipeline and has a complete picture of a distributed trace, sampling determinations are made in open telemetry collectors which decide to sample based on isolated, independent portions of the trace data.

 Today, this processor only works with a single instance of the collector.
 The workaround is to utilize [Trace ID aware load balancing](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/loadbalancingexporter/README.md) to support multiple collector instances as a single instance of collector acts a single point of problem.
-This load balancer exporter is added to the agents .
+This load balancer exporter is added to the agent config.
 It is responsible for consistently exporting spans and logs belonging to the same trace to the same backend gateway collector so we can do tail based sampling.

 ##### Filtering traces for tail based sampling

-We will a combination of following filters to sample the traces.
+We will use a combination of following filters to sample the traces.
 The filters for tail sampling are positive selections so if a trace is caught by any of the filter it will be sampled; Alternatively if no filter catches a trace, then it will not be sampled.
 The filters for tail based sampling can be chained together to get the desired effect:

-- latency: Sample based on the duration of the trace.
+- **latency**: Sample based on the duration of the trace.
 The duration is determined by looking at the earliest start time and latest end time, without taking into consideration what happened in between.
-- probabilistic: Sample a percentage of traces.
+- **probabilistic**: Sample a percentage of traces.
-- status_code: Sample based upon the status code (OK, ERROR or UNSET)
+- **status_code**: Sample based upon the status code (OK, ERROR or UNSET)
-- rate_limiting: Sample based on rate of spans per trace per second
+- **rate_limiting**: Sample based on rate of spans per trace per second
-- string_attribute: Sample based on string attributes value matches, both exact and regex value matches are supported
+- **string_attribute**: Sample based on string attributes value matches, both exact and regex value matches are supported

-While the top 4 are self explanatory, we will be using the string_attribute filter to "sample all" traces but dropping specific service traces that we do not want sampled.
-Since there is no blocklist for filters, this is a workaround to sample everything but pick and drop services that you might not want sampled.
-We can do this by : in the agent adding a span attribute for all traces with a key/value pair (e.g - retain_span/false) using attribute processor.
-We can add another attribute processor now to override that value to false for specific services that we dont want sampled.
-Once the trace reach the gateway collector, we can now use the string_atrribute filter on tail based sampling with the key: retain_span and value: true.
-This would then lead to all traces that do not have retain_span: true not being sampled.
+While the top 4 are self explanatory, we will be using the string_attribute filter to create a negative filter.
+We will be dropping specific service traces that we do not want sampled and sampling all other traces.
+Since there is no blocklist for filters, this is a workaround to sample all but pick and drop services that you might not want sampled.
+We can do this by :
+- **&#8594;** in the agent config, adding a span attribute for all traces with a key/value pair (e.g - retain_span/false) using attribute processor.
+- **&#8594;** in the agent config, adding another attribute processor now to override that value to false for specific services that we dont want sampled.
+- **&#8594;** n the gateway config, we can now use the string_atrribute filter on tail based sampling with the **key: retain_span** and **value: true**.
+This would then lead to all traces that do not have retain_span: true *not* being sampled.

 <details>
   <summary>K8s Manifest for OpenTelemetry Collector</summary>